relaxdiego/relaxdiego.github.com/_posts/2022-03-01-reduce-cicd-config-sprawl.md

 In this config file, you'll notice that, in general, it's just like any other CircleCI config file except that:

-Number 1: There is that {{setup: true}} line which is a valid CircleCI option that we'll get to later;
+Number 1: There is that `setup: true` line which is a valid CircleCI option that we'll get to later;

 Number 2: It uses an orb named "golden"